Close

 Gear Up

-When on any motorcycle ride, bikers need to wear the proper safety garments.
-In New Jersey, wearing a helmet is mandatory for all motorcyclists.
+On any motorcycle ride, bikers need to wear proper safety gear.
+In New Jersey, all motorcyclists must wear a helmet.
 In addition to helmets, bikers should wear well-fitting shoes, pants, and jackets.
 If you don’t wear the proper gear, you increase the risk of being seriously injured in a motorcycle accident in New Jersey.

 Stay Alert

 When taking a long motorcycle ride in New Jersey, you must stay alert.
 Don’t zone out, and keep your eyes on the road.
-Letting your guard down too much can cause you to get distracted, which might possibly lead to an accident.
-You could also fail to see certain obstructions in the road, which might make you fall from your bike and become injured.
+Letting your guard down too much can distract you, which might lead to an accident.
+You could also miss certain road obstructions, which might cause you to fall from your bike and become injured.
 If you get hurt while riding your bike, contact Jersey City motorcycle accident lawyer Jerry Friedman.
 Jerry can investigate your case to confirm if another driver’s negligence caused your injuries.
 If so, you can likely file a motorcycle accident lawsuit for compensatory damages in New Jersey.

 Know Your Route

 Before taking your motorcycle out on the open road, plan out your route.
 Know where you have to make turns, how long the route is, and other important details, such as possible tolls.
 If you don’t familiarize yourself with your route, you might be more likely to get lost.
-Also, take a look at the weather before you leave.
+Also, check the weather before you leave.
 Make sure you’re dressed properly for the season and that you feel comfortable with the route you’re about to take.

 Call Jerry About Your Motorcycle Accident Case Today